To More Inquiry

 Timing: 6:30 am to 6:00 pm

-India Gate is constructed on the Rajpath in Delhi this is an iconic gate known as the All India War Memorial.
-The architecture was given by Edwin Lutyen and sandstones were used in construction.
-It was constructed in memory of warriors who lost their lives in World War I and the Anglo-Afghan war held in 1919.
+India Gate is constructed on the Rajpath in Delhi.
+This is an iconic gate known as the All India War Memorial.
+The architecture was given by Edwin Lutye,n and sandstones were used in construction.
+It was constructed in memory of warriors who lost their lives in World War I and the Anglo-Afghan War held in 1919.

 Entry fee: Free of cost.